jvanasco/pyramid_session_redis/README.md

 Scenario 1 - Classic Redis
 --------------------------

-In the typical "classic" Redis usage pattern, the session usage is refreshed via an EXPIRE call on every session view
+In the typical "classic" Redis usage pattern, the session usage is refreshed via an `EXPIRE` call on every session view

-This is useful, but means most session operations will trigger two REDIS calls.
+This is useful, but means many session operations will trigger two Redis calls (`GET` + `EXPIRE`).
 On a high performance system, this can be a lot.

-Given the following example:
+This is a typical scenario with refreshing:

 ```
 timeout = 200